robole/title-sequences/readme.md

 #### How was this made?

+I discuss it all in this article, [How to create a slick animation from Schitt's Creek (TV series title sequence)](https://www.roboleary.net/animation/2022/10/31/how-to-make-a-slick-animation-schitts-creek-title-sequence.html)!

 I used the [Greensock (GSAP)](https://greensock.com/) library for the animation.

 ### Orange Is The New Black